 (b) the analysis result obtained from the analysis.

-[Regulation 10 amended in Gazette 11 Oct 2007 p.
+[Regulation 10 amended: Gazette 11 Oct 2007 p.
 5478.]

 [11.
-Deleted in Gazette 28 Nov 2006 p.
+Deleted: Gazette 28 Nov 2006 p.
 4897.]

 12. Request for taking of blood sample

 Where a sample of a person’s blood is required to be taken for the purposes of the Act, and that person is incapable of submitting himself and allowing a sample to be taken, the police officer requiring the sample shall make his request for it to be taken in writing, addressed to a prescribed sample taker, in accordance with Form D.